ponylang/rfcs/text/0000-introduce empty ranges.md

 which could, for example, be modified to:

-> If `inc` is nonzero, but cannot produce progress towards max because of its sign, the `Range` is considered empty and will not be produce any iterations.
+> If `inc` is nonzero, but cannot produce progress towards max because of its sign, the `Range` is considered empty and will not produce any iterations.
 The `Range` is also empty if either `min` equals `max`, independent of the value of the step parameter `inc`, or if `inc` is zero.
 >
 >   ```pony
 >   let empty_range1 = Range(0, 10, -1)